nickmvega/mpcs-53014-baseball-project/README.md

 Time taken: 0.217 seconds, Fetched: 11 row(s)
 hive>

+## Batch Layer

 The HIVE tables above are the following that were using to create hbase tables.
-The
+The scripts baseball_write_to_hbase.hql and batch_layer.hql created these tables and filled them with the relevant data for our batch layer.
+I used the tables that I had created previously from HIVE tables in the previous section to create these tables.

 HBase Tables:
 "nvega_hb_game_batting_stats", "nvega_hb_game_pitching_stats", "nvega_hb_game_summary", "nvega_hb_play_by_play_new", "nvega_hb_play_by_play", "nvega_hb_play_by_play_v2", "nvega_latest_baseball_play"